 As usual, Steve was right!
 By focusing on the positives, I found that I was beginning each day feeling more confident.

-By allowing myself to feel grateful for this body that I am in (and that I must live with for the rest of my life), I found myself feeling happy about making healthy choices to care for this body.
+By practicing gratitude for weight loss and allowing myself to feel grateful for this body that I am in, I found myself feeling happy about making healthy choices to care for it.

 This was a nice change of pace from feeling that each choice I made should be a punishment for my past choices.

 Later, I came across the song “I Love Me” by Meghan Trainor.
 Now, I like to listen to it just about every morning as I begin my day.
 It’s a fun and joyous reminder of how important it is to care for myself.